iclr-blogposts/2023/_posts/2023-01-31-Adaptive-Reward-Penalty-in-Safe-Reinforcement-Learning.md

 > The discussed integration of the constraint into the reward function is implemented into the computation of the advantages and returns.
 When the lambda parameter is set to 0, the constraint is ignored and the reward function is the same as in the original PPO implementation.

-We customized the gym environments to return the constraint values in the inf o dictionary.
+We customized the gym environments to return the constraint values in the info dictionary.

 ### Updating the Lagrangian multiplier